News Visibility and Event Promotion at MICA

 - Sharing via social media in MICA's Facebook and Twitter feeds

 As a general policy, Communications supports promotion of events that are sponsored by the institution or departments, not individuals.
-For more information on promotions via FYI, visit FYI.MICA.EDU and FYI: This Week at MICA Procedures (PDF).
+For more information on promotions via Events at MICA, visit events.mica.edu and This Week at MICA Procedures (PDF).

 It is MICA's policy that all advertising featuring MICA's name or logo in any form is coordinated with, though not necessarily controlled, by the Communications Department which must approve any final advertising design.